juliuswnf/jn-automation/PRODUCTION_READY.md

 ## Summary

-JN Automation has been prepared for production deployment through a comprehensive 5-phase optimization process.
+JN Business System has been prepared for production deployment through a comprehensive 5-phase optimization process.

 ---